shane-zachary-guzman/climt/README.md

 # climt
-Card List Into Markdown Table.
-This is a Typescript Project that reads a JSON file and translates the contents into a Markdown Table
+Card List Into Multi-form Tabulation.
+This is a Typescript Project that reads a Yaml or JSON file and translates the contents into a Markdown Table or JSON object.